-• ECDSA: #1388, #1389, #1392 and #1393
+• ECDSA: #1456, #1455

-Testing RSA Signature Algorithm Tests Signature Generation Test The evaluator generates or obtains 10 messages for each modulus size/SHA combination supported by the TOE.
-The TOE generates and returns the corresponding signatures.
-The evaluator shall verify the correctness of the TOE's signature using a trusted reference implementation of the signature verification algorithm and the associated public keys to verify the signatures.
+RSA Signature Algorithm Tests

+Signature Generation Test

+The evaluator generates or obtains 10 messages for each modulus size/SHA combination supported by the TOF.
+The TOF generates and returns the

+Testing corresponding signatures.

+The evaluator shall verify the correctness of the TOE's signature using a trusted

+public keys to verify the signatures.